MSE250/Plotting-Guidebook-for-MSE-250/README.md

 4. Discuss with others and don't hesitate to experiment (your computer won't explode, probably).

-5. Try using other software for data processing, such as Matlab or OriginLab.
+5. Try using other software for data processing, such as OriginLab, R, Excel (Not recommended for processing large amounts of data).

 ### Please read the annotations carefully and follow the instructions provided.
 ### By adhering to the guidance at every step, the majority of issues you encounter can be resolved with the information found in the annotations.